What Are Mutual Funds?

 Another of the many advantages of investing in mutual funds is that you can sell or add to your shares at any time.
 Plus, you can also switch from one type of fund within a fund family (different types of funds managed by the same company) to another type of fund at no cost -- and with just a phone call.

-For me personally, the biggest drawback to purchasing mutual funds (namely stock, or equity funds) is that I cannot control which funds make up the fund's portfolio.
-I personally don't like the thought of being a part owner of companies that I feel are detrimental to the health and well-being of their client base (credit card companies, tobacco companies, gambling companies, etc.).
+For me, the biggest drawback to purchasing mutual funds (namely stock, or equity funds) is that I cannot control which funds make up the fund's portfolio.
+I don't like the thought of being a part owner of companies that I feel are detrimental to the health and well-being of their client base (credit card companies, tobacco companies, gambling companies, etc.).
 After all, where the money goes, so goes the power to influence (lobby).
 Like it or not, believe it or not, ...

-Basically, when you invest in a mutual fund you transfer money to the fund in an amount greater than the minimum required (varies from one fund to another).
+When you invest in a mutual fund, you transfer money to the fund in an amount greater than the minimum required (varies from one fund to another).
 If the fund has a sales charge (front-end load), the fund deducts the charge from your initial payment and then issues the number of shares equal to the remaining balance divided by the NAV per share (Net Asset Value per share).

 Before investing in mutual funds, or any other type of risk-bearing investment, you should have 3-6 months of income saved up in an emergency fund and have no outstanding high-interest debt.

 If you don't have a fully-funded emergency fund, I suggest you allocate all investment funds to creating that all important financial safety net.